tztzt/flo-meter-reader/README.md

 - ✅ Upload NEM12 CSV files (large file support)
 - ✅ Efficient parsing with PapaParse streaming
 - ✅ SQL generation for meter_readings table
-- ✅ Preview of raw and parsed data
+- ✅ Preview and toggle between raw and parsed data
 - ✅ Clean, minimal interface with Tailwind
 - ✅ Moderate test coverage for core components and logic

+### Secondary Features

+- Process multiple files quickly by removing uploaded files to upload other files
+- Support for data sets with other data intervals besides `30`
+- Conveniently copy SQL Insert statements or export in an `.sql` file

 ## Example SQL Output